YairMZ/LDPC/docs/ldpc_overview/probability_spa.md

  - $r_{ji}(b)=\Pr(\text{check equation } f_j \text{ is satisfied}\vert c_i=b,M_v (\sim i))$ - with $b\in\\{0,1\\}$.
 For
 probability domain algorithm we get  $m_{\downarrow ji}=r_{ji}(b)$.

-Note that the listed probabilities are in fact random variables as they are functions of the random channel samples
+Note that the listed probabilities are, in fact, random variables as they are functions of the random channel samples
 $y_i$.
 As shown in the figure below, for the probability domain algorithm, $q_{ij}$ are the messages passed from v-nodes to c-nodes, while $r_{ji}$ are the messages passed from c-nodes to v-nodes.